 So, you can see why a strong Dollar or Euro is always favoured and why sometimes drastic measures are taken to keep it that way.

-- US – intellectual property, services, weaponry;
+- US – intellectual property, services, weaponry.

-- Germany – steel and engineering machinery giving rise to high performing automobiles;
+- Germany – steel and engineering machinery giving rise to high performing automobiles.

-- Many African countries – mineral resources such as oil, tobacco cocoa and precious stones;
+- Many African countries – mineral resources such as oil, tobacco cocoa, and precious stones.

-- Israel – military intelligence,
+- Israel – military intelligence.

-- South America – agricultural produce;
+- South America – agricultural produce.

-India – IT and customer services;
+- India – IT and customer services.

-China – agriculture, building/(manual) labour and of late technology.
+- China – agriculture, building/(manual) labour, and of late technology.

 The beef with China

-The said technology that China (no.2 on the list) offers the rest of the world is the subject of hot debate.
+The technology that China (no.2 on the list) offers the rest of the world is the subject of hot debate.
 The alleged theft of US intellectual property for tech gadgets and software by China.

 This is one of several unfair trade practises and motives for why the US recently decided to start imposing heavier (punitive) tax-like increases on multiple goods imported by China.

-Factories, multinational corporations and industries such as farms (both commercial and subsistence) will have to cut the cost of labour.
+Factories, multinational corporations, and industries such as farms (both commercial and subsistence) will have to cut the cost of labour.
 In worse cases which we have seen, workers are laid-off in a heartbeat to stop or prevent accounting losses.

 Have the talks of the trade war impacted productivity and the global trade economy?
-So far its just the stock markets (securities and commodities) reacting.
+So far it’s just the stock markets (securities and commodities) reacting.
+Only time will tell.